 Trust is the feeling that others will do what they say they will and are acting "on the same side".
 Partnerships require working across traditional boundaries, sharing sensitive information, and working with others to achieve objectives.
 All of these activities require trust.
 Some degree of trust is a necessary precursor to deciding to partner.
 In order to avoid conflict, promote effective communication, and focus on the activities, rather than the processes of a partnership, it is very important that that initial trust be fostered and grow.
-Without a strong basis of trust, the extent to which a truly collaborative relationship will develop, and the ease and success that will be experiences in achieving the partnership's aims will be constrained.
-Problems that develop in partnerships as a result of a lack of trust are secretiveness, closed communications, resource contribution problems, and conflict.
+Without a strong basis of trust, the extent to which partners can develop a truly collaborative relationship and the ease and success that they will experience in achieving the partnership's aims will be constrained.
+Problems that develop in partnerships as a result of a lack of trust are secretiveness, closed communications, resource contribution problems, and conflict.58 all that they commit to, it is also important that certain types of information be kept confidential or protected.

-It bears saying that it is important, regardless of the level of trust felt between partners, for there to be mechanisms to enforce partnership agreements.
-Although it is good for organizations to have full confidence in one another, to want to share all information, and to believe that their partner will do all that they commit to, it is also important that certain types of information be kept confidential or protected.
 For example, if a partner works with other organizations outside the partnership, and has confidentiality agreements with them, it is important that those be respected, even if it seems that sharing that information within the partnership would have no consequences, and that the partners can be trusted.
 Similarly, as was discussed above in the section on accountability, it is important to have mechanisms in place that cause agreements to be complied with, even though partners trust each other.
 If partners fully trust one another, that is very positive, but it does not mean that such mechanisms are unnecessary.